sanishaukhale/VEABGoa/README.md

               allow read: if true;
               allow write: if request.auth != null;
             }
-            // Contact Messages: Anyone can create, only authenticated users can read/manage match /contactMessages/{messageId} {
+            // Contact Messages: Anyone can create (form submission), only authenticated users can read/manage. match /contactMessages/{messageId} {
               allow create: if true;
               allow read, update, delete: if request.auth != null;
             }
             // Team Members: Public read, authenticated write
             // The `request.auth != null` condition means only users signed into your
-            // Firebase app (via the admin panel) can write (create, update, delete)
+            // Firebase app (e.g., via the admin panel) can write (create, update, delete)
             // team member data.
-If this rule is not correctly deployed, you will get
+If this rule is not correctly deployed, or if the user
+            // is not properly authenticated when the server action runs, you will get
+            // PERMISSION_DENIED errors.
-            // PERMISSION_DENIED errors when trying to save team members. match /teamMembers/{memberId} {
+            match /teamMembers/{memberId} {
               allow read: if true;
               allow write: if request.auth != null;
             }

+            // Default Deny: It's good practice to deny all other paths if not explicitly allowed.
+            // However, be cautious: if you have other collections, they'll need explicit rules.
+            // For now, ensure all known collections are covered above.
+            // match /{document=**} {
+            //   allow read, write: if false;
+            // }
           }
         }
         ```
         *   After pasting the rules, click **"Publish"**.
 Changes can take a few minutes to apply.
+        *   **If you get `PERMISSION_DENIED` for `teamMembers` (or any other collection), double-check that the exact block for that collection is present and correctly written within the `match /databases/{database}/documents { ... }` scope in your *deployed* Firebase console rules.**
     *   **Firebase Storage Rules (Example):**
         ```
         rules_version = '2';